CeciliaGit/ai-inference-platform-lab/README.md

 # ai-inference-platform-lab

+## Purpose

-This repository demonstrates a production-style AI inference platform skeleton designed to protect p95 latency under load through bounded concurrency, backpressure, dynamic batching, and degradation strategies.
-It is intentionally built as a systems-design lab rather than a feature demo.
+This repository demonstrates the architecture of a distributed AI inference platform with Retrieval-Augmented Generation (RAG), designed to explore platform-level concerns such as admission control, multi-tenant fairness scheduling, bounded queues, and latency SLO enforcement.

+The system models how modern AI platforms route and protect inference workloads under burst traffic while maintaining predictable latency.

+This repository focuses on the **platform architecture of AI systems** rather than model development.

 ## Architectural Goals